Paul's Misunderstands and Defectively Explains Jesus' Teaching

 And would the point of such a pastor that the specifics of the Law other than the single principle to love one's neighbor are safely ignored be deemed a sensible interpretation of Jesus?
 I think not.

-It is obvious Paul had misunderstood Jesus besides misquoting Him in explaining this passage -- which incidentally is the only CLOSE PARAPHASE Paul ever had of Jesus from the Gospels.
+It is obvious Paul had misunderstood Jesus besides misquoting Him in explaining this passage.
 Instead, our Lord Jesus was teaching the heart-principle is what the Law wants first and foremost -- love of God and love of man -- and if you see that, then all the Law makes sense and requires obedience with that LOVING SPIRIT, and not with a ritualistic focus on the specifics with a heart far from God.